 This passage cries out for a paraphrase, but I will refrain.
 If you want to penetrate to the occult doctrines behind Waldorf education, you'll need to thrash your way through such material on your own.
 So give it a shot.

 For another practice passage, and to learn more about subordinate nature spirits, see quotation #64, below.

-If you send your children to a Waldorf school, some of their teachers may be quite wonderful individuals.
-But among the faculty, including those you admire most, there are likely be deeply committed followers of the occult creed known as Anthroposophy.
+If you send your children to a Waldorf school, some of their teachers at that school may prove to be quite wonderful individuals.
+But among the faculty members, possibly including those you admire most, there are likely to be deeply committed followers of the occult creed known as Anthroposophy.
 For this reason, your children may be drawn toward a dark universe of confused, wishful irrationality — which Anthroposophists think is a place of light and love.

 Trying to have a meeting of the minds with Anthroposophists is often difficult, and sometimes it is impossible.
 Unless you happen to share some of their doctrines, you will likely find that true-believing Waldorf teachers occupy a very different mental space from your own.
 Their conception of clear thinking, truth, and even morality may have few points in common with yours.

 In trying to understand the Waldorf ideology, it is always best to consult Rudolf Steiner — not because he said things clearly, but because he is the source Waldorf teachers themselves consult.
 Here is the complete version of a passage I excerpted in "The Moral View", above.
 The passage is not easy to grasp, and it deals with a nastier subject than Steiner often addressed.
 But in various ways it is a good example of the kind of thinking and language you may confront if you try to discuss something with an Anthroposophist.

 Concerning the gradual withering away of "lower races" and the enlargement of "higher races," Steiner said the following: